 - Next, add the meat to the saucepan and brown.

-- After browning, remove the meat and add butter, flour, and half and half to the saucepan.
+- After browning, remove the meat and add butter, 1/4 cup of flour, and half and half to the saucepan.
 Scrape the pan to include the drippings.
 Mix everything together.
 Add beef broth and mix again.
 Cook until thick.